codecrafters-io/build-your-own-kafka/stage_descriptions/producing-messages-06-ar4.md

     - The correct `index` field matching the partition in the request.
     - An error code of `0` (NO_ERROR).
     - A valid `base_offset` field with the assigned offset for that topic-partition.
-    - The `log_append_time_ms` field contains `-1` (signifying that the timestamp is latest).
+    - The `log_append_time_ms` field contains `-1` (signifying that the timestamp is the latest).
     - The `log_start_offset` field is `0`.
-- Records are persisted to the correct topic-partition log files.
+- Records are persisted to the correct topic-partition log files on disk.
 - Offset assignment is independent per topic-partition combination.

 ## Notes